By Diane Huberty, Retired RN, Certified Neuro Nurse ...and ALS Patient

 calmly with all toilet details.

-Urinary Catheters, sometimes called Foley catheters, take the worry out of needing to pee so are often used by
+Urinary Catheters, sometimes called Foley catheters, take the worry out of needing to urinate so are often used by

 people who are home alone for longer than they can "hold it".
 The most commonly mentioned drawback to a